ablestack/nestjs-bff/frontend/README.md

 	<a href="../devops/README.md">DevOps</a>
 </p>

-## Web Client Overview
+## Web Frontend Overview

-The Web Client demonstrates how to integrate with the NestJS BFF API, including:
+The Web Frontend demonstrates how to integrate with the NestJS BFF API, including:

 - **Authentication**
 - **REST API Interactions**